yaydede/toolbox/docs/14-SVM.md

 <img src="14-SVM_files/figure-html/sv8-1.png" width="672" />

 In the first plot, although the orange boundary would perfectly separates the classes, it would be less "generalizable" (i.e., more specific to the train data means more prediction errors) than the blue boundary.
 In the second plot, there doesn't exist a linear boundary without an error.  **If we can tolerate a mistake**, however, the blue line can be used as a separating boundary.
 In both cases the blue lines could be the solution with some kind of "tolerance" level.
-It turn out that, if we are able to introduce this "error tolerance" to our optimization problem described in the perfectly separable case, we can make the "Optimal Separating Classifier" as a trainable model by tuning the "error tolerance", which can be our hyperparameter.
+It turns out that, if we are able to introduce this "error tolerance" to our optimization problem described in the perfectly separable case, we can make the "Optimal Separating Classifier" as a trainable model by tuning the "error tolerance", which can be our hyperparameter.
 This is exactly what we will do:

 $$
 \operatorname{argmin}\left(\mathbf{w}^{*}, b^{*}\right) \|\mathbf{w}\| ~~~~~~~\text {such that } ~~~~~~~ y_{i}(\mathbf{w} \cdot \mathbf{x}_{i}+b) \geq 1